Wambosa/rpg-world/README.md

 ### future
 _the multiplayer code works, and needs a total makeover. some starting points are here. although there are many more_

-- do a generic message serialize based on built in arguments.front(this.hint), JSON.parse and  + [].join)("|")

 - todo: artificalLag is global to all sessions! needs to be locked into a single session for a single user!

 - refactor the client.userid to clientId

 - bug: when the client leaves, the game is reset
-- change payload delimiter from "." to "|" (pipe)
-	- will be able to avoid using common symbols like periods, commas, or underscores

 - the idea of players.self and players.other wants to be a dictionary or array
 	- remove this unscaleable and code duplicating approach